topggp/GGP-Applications-for-Aerospace/README.md

 The 4th argument for the structural topology optimization is for the boundary condition, i.e., the problem set-up.
 Of course custom BCs can be used, but for reference, there are several example BCs already used namely:

 'MBB' : The classic Messerschmitt-Bolkow-Blohm beam.

 'L_Shape' : The L-Shaped Cantilever beam.

 'Short_Cantilever' : The simple short Cantilever beam.

 'Compliant' : Boundary Conditions and objective functions tailored to provide a simple compliant structure with Linear Mechanics.

 'RIB' : A simple application to provide design for a Eppler 420 wing rib, not accounted for multiple load cases seen practically.

 'LW' : BC, Objective and Constraint function implemented to obtain a Morphing winglet using Linear mechanics.
 Uses Objective and Constraint (and their sensitivities) from objective_fcn.m and constraint_fcn.m.
 Also dedicates 1 component to provide optimum placement of actuator.
 A work in progress.

 ### Method
 The final argument for both structural and thermal boundary conditions is the method of solving.
 This can be changed to 3 methods:

 'GP' : Also known as Geometric Projection, first envisioned by Julian Norato (Ref[2]).

-'MMC' : Moving Morphable Components, by Xu Guo and team (Ref[3]) 'MNA' : Moving Node Approach, first conceptualised by J.T.
-Overvelde, further developed in house at ISAE SUPAERO, Toulouse (France).
+'MMC' : Moving Morphable Components, by Xu Guo and team (Ref[3])

+'MNA' : Moving Node Approach, first conceptualised by J.T.
+Overvelde (Ref[4]), further developed in house at ISAE SUPAERO, Toulouse (France).

 ## Note: